 While at BYU, Kymberly taught and performed extensively, both on the organ and carillon.
 As part of her graduate assistantship, Kymberly taught group organ classes, sightsinging and dictation classes, as well as private carillon and organ lessons.
 In addition to teaching, Kymberly was an Associate Carillonneur at Brigham Young University where she gave weekly carillon recitals, and assisted in organ tuning and repair on campus.
 She accompanied the congregational hymn for the weekly BYU Devotionals seventeen times, and performed in both group and solo organ concerts frequently.

 In January of 2016, she began working as Organ Department Executive Assistant, and continued her work for BYU after graduation.
-She married Curt Payne in November 2016 and moved to California, but she is humbled that she gets to continue her involvement with these LDS Organ Workshops from her home in San Leandro, CA as BYU Organ Workshop Administrator.
+She married Curt Payne in November 2016 and moved to California, but she is humbled that she gets to continue her involvement with these LDS Organ Workshops from her home in San Leandro, CA as Organ Workshop Consultant on behalf of the BYU School of Music.
 During her involvement with these workshops, she has planned, performed, and taught at various LDS Organ Workshops around Utah County (including teaching at the annual BYU Organ Workshop), as well as in Michigan, Minnesota, Missouri, Texas, California, Idaho, Arizona, Nevada, and Oregon.

 Harold Stuart started taking piano at age 5.
 His piano teachers were Jay Evans and Joyce Weston.
 He fell in love with the organ listening to recordings at his grandparent’s home when he was 13 and started taking lessons when he was 15.
 A Colleague of the American Guild of Organists, his primary teachers have been Lynn Thomas and Elizabeth Forsyth.